Skip to main content

 How We Diagnose & Treat Bacterial Vaginosis

 Our medical providers perform confidential evaluations including symptom review and vaginal pH testing.
-We provide accurate diagnosis and prescribe appropriate antibiotics when needed.
-Treatment is straightforward, with prescriptions sent electronically to your pharmacy.
+We provide accurate diagnosis and antibiotic therapy when clinically indicated.
+Treatment is straightforward.

 Confidential, judgment-free care